hepplerj/jasonheppler.org/teaching/hist205f.2014/schedule.md

 ### Recommended:

+*   Andrew Kirk, "Appropriating Technology: Alternative Technology, The Whole Earth Catalog and Counterculture Environmental Politics," *Environmental History* 6.3 (2001): 374-394.
+*   Stephen Robertson, "[Doing History in Hypertext][64]," *Journal of the Association for History and Computing*, August 2004.
 *   Janet H. Murray, "From Additive to Expressive Form," *Hamlet on the Holodeck: The Future of Narrative in Cyberspace*.
 *   Edward Tufte, *[Envisioning Information][68]*
 *   William G. Thomas, "[Writing A Digital History Journal Article from Scratch: An Account][69]" (December 2007).